-- Describe and account for the relationship between rivers and ricegrowing regions. - 2 Compare the photograph of the rice-growing area in Java (Source 3 on page 75) with the rice-growing region of Australia (Source 2).
+- 1 Describe and account for the relationship between rivers and rice-growing regions. - 2 Compare the photograph of the ricegrowing area in Java (Source 1.47) with the rice-growing region of Australia (Source 1.49).
 Make a list of all of the differences that you can find.
 Discuss with a partner why these differences occur.
-Consider both natural and human factors in your discussion. - graphs tell you about the relationship between rice-crop profitability and water usage?
+Consider both natural and human factors in your discussion. - 3 Examine Source 1.51.
+What do these two graphs tell you about the relationship between rice crop profitability and water usage?
 What questions could you ask to assess if Australian rice growers are using water sustainably?
 Write a few paragraphs exploring the link between rice growing and water usage in Australia.

-Source 4 Graphs showing the amount of water used for agriculture in Australia (left); and the money made from these types of agriculture (right)
+Source 1.51 Graphs showing the amount of water used for agriculture in Australia (left); and the money made from these types of agriculture (right).